Ford Mustang (seventh generation): Supercars Championship

 At the 2022 Bathurst 1000, Ford revealed the Ford Mustang GT Supercar, which was initially built by Ford and Dick Johnson Racing, to conform to the Gen3 regulations.

 Dark Horse R

-In July 2023, Ford unveiled the Dark Horse R, a car very similar to the Dark Horse S, but made for the single-make IMSA Ford Mustang Challenge which supports the IMSA SportsCar Championship in 2024.
+In July 2023, Ford unveiled the Dark Horse R, a track-only car very similar to the Dark Horse S, but made for the single-make IMSA Ford Mustang Challenge which supports the IMSA SportsCar Championship in 2024.

 Use as police vehicle

-After the discontinuation sports cars and sedans from Ford, GM, and Dodge which were often outfitted as police cruisers, the seventh generation Mustang found renewed interest from police departments across the United States.
+After the discontinuation of sports cars and sedans from Ford, GM, and Dodge which were often outfitted as police cruisers, the seventh generation Mustang found renewed interest from police departments across the United States.
 Ford sells the Mustang to government purchasers but it does not currently offer a factory police package, so departments upgrade the vehicles in house.
-State police agencies in Georgia, North Carolina, South Carolina, Tennessee, and Virginia have added the seventh generation Mustang to their fleets.
+State police agencies in Georgia, Idaho, North Carolina, South Carolina, Tennessee, and Virginia have added the seventh generation Mustang to their fleets.

+Issues and criticism

+Media reviews considered the interior materials to be less premium than expected for its price, while the limited rear-seat space was also noted as a weakness.

+The vehicle was characterised by some reviewers as an incremental development of previous models rather than a substantially new generation, with criticism also directed at the automatic transmission for its excessive number of ratios.

+The adoption of screen-based controls attracted criticism regarding usability, with climate-control functions located in a narrow section of the touchscreen using relatively small icons and sliders.
+Reviewers also noted that the system could take several seconds to become responsive after startup, potentially delaying adjustments to the temperature or fan speed.

+The vehicle is not equipped with a spare tire, instead providing a repair kit for minor punctures—this was noted as a limitation in the event of substantial tire damage, particularly when travelling in remote areas.